haoxuany/olddotfiles/README.md

 # My dotfiles
+Is no longer maintained.
+Migrated all vim settings to new repository for easier and more consistent management.
+Most of the settings are probably broken.
 ## Files
 So far it includes:
 + tmux configuration files for xterm in bash (tested under kubuntu terminal, usually works fine)